Matrix vs. Telegram

 Text messages Maximum 4096 characters.
 Supports Markdown.
 Up to ~65200 bytes (up to ~21270 bytes if a formatted message with plain text fallback sent).1 Supports Markdown and HTML.

-Attachments Maximum 2 GB.
+Attachments Maximum 2 GB for free users and 4 GB for Premium users.
 Maximum 50~100 MB (for most homeservers; customizable if you run your own homeserver).

 Stickers Up to 200 packs of 120 static or 50 animated each.
 Unlimited (static or animated) with setup.
 See here.